dojo/framework/docs/en/routing/supplemental.md

 # Error route

-A special `route` called `errorRoute` is registered for that will match when the route doesn't match (`exact` or `partial`) any route in the routing configuration.
+A special `route` called `errorRoute` is registered that will match when the route doesn't match (`exact` or `partial`) any route in the routing configuration.
 You can use this `route` to render a widget to inform the user that the route does not exist.

 ```tsx
 import { create, tsx } from '@dojo/framework/core/vdom';